 This pretty port town, famed for its rugged coast, has so much to offer.
 Take a walk through Sequoia Park and discover its iconic redwood trees - the world's tallest trees, or pay a visit to the Sequoia Park Zoo which features a walk-through aviary.

 After relaxing on one of its beautiful beaches, you can take a drive to Six Rivers National Forest or Klamath National Forest.
-After all that exploring, a stay at Eureka Inn, Trademark Collection by Wyndham is a must.
+After all that exploring, a stay at Carter House Inns is a must.

-Just a short walk away from Old Town Eureka and the marina, this hotel is ideally located (with the all-important free parking), while giving you the experience of historical Eureka.
-First opened in 1922, the hotel celebrated its Elizabethan Tudor architecture, complete with a famous Redwood Lounge.
+Just a short walk away from Old Town Eureka on Humboldt Bay, this hotel is ideally located, while giving you the experience of historical Eureka.
+This beautiful hotel has an organic garden for cooking and proudly houses horticultural education seminars.

 Discover the bright lights at Seattle